confluentinc/cp-ansible/docs/index.rst

 SSL_customcerts

-This playbook is specifically designed to be run with your own certificates.
+This playbook is specifically designed to run with your own certificates.
 You will need to update the `security_vars.yml` file with the names and paths to your ca cert, host certificate, and private key in pkcs12 format.
 This playbook assumes that your certificate is a wildcard certificate and will setup client and Broker keystores and truststores.
 It does not differenciate between services, for simplicity.

 Kerberos_ssl_customcerts